ksherman/kds-site-gatsby/src/posts/2009-10-29-what-we-find-is-this.md

   <p style="text-align: center;">
     <p>
       Now to get through the wedding stuff!
 Going to bust a move straight through them, cull the junk and out a few up.
 Football Friday night and probably Saturday.
 Play-off season!
-Shoot, I have another football game to post here&#8230; I can do those now!
+Shoot, I have another football game to post here...
+I can do those now!
     </p>

     <p>